defeat the enemy, strongholds and spiritual warfare

 WHAT GILLIAN LEARNED FROM A PASSION PROJECT YOUTUBE CHANNEL

-Gillian: While I hoped, I had zero confidence that I would become a famous YouTuber.
-And rightfully so because my videos were terrible in their filming quality, editing quality, everything.
-They were horrible, but I couldn’t see how bad they were.
-I posted on YouTube off and on for about three years with about fifty videos in that time.
-Putting up two or three videos in a month, and then not posting for a month or two made me inconsistent.
+I posted on YouTube off and on for about three years, with about fifty videos in that time.
+Putting up two or three videos in a month and then not posting for a month or two made me inconsistent.
 I felt like a failure since I couldn’t manage to be consistent.
 So, I eventually shut the channel down.

-Before I shut the channel down, it actually started to grow, getting five views per video to two hundred views per video.
-Then I had a few videos completely take off, getting thousands and thousands of views.
-One got over five hundred thousand views!
-Immediately, my eyes were opened, and I could see what other people could see when they were watching my videos.
+Immediately, my eyes were opened, and I could see what other people could see while watching my videos.
 I stopped asking, why aren’t people watching my videos?
 And immediately started asking, why are people watching my videos?
-I now could see how terrible they were, and I was embarrassed so I shut the channel down.
+I could see how terrible they were and was embarrassed, so I shut the channel down.
 I still secretly wanted to be a famous YouTuber, but not that way.

 A year or two went by, and now I have this new brand and I’m teaching people entrepreneurship on my website.
 At least I was trying to because, remember, no one was reading my blogs.
 I thought of YouTube.
 What if I figured out how to make good videos?
 If Ilearned how to edit them,what might happen?
 What if I figured out how the algorithm works?